 How can I tell if my child needs stitches for a cut?

 Between the playground, sports, and the rough-and-tumble of everyday life, kids end up with bruises, scrapes, and cuts from time to time.
-While these often require little more than some disinfectant and a bandage, it's important to know when a cut might need medical attention or even a few stitches.
+While many can be treated with some disinfectant and a bandage, it's important to know when a cut might need medical attention or even a few stitches.

 - is still bleeding after you apply pressure for 5 minutes